 Alan told him the answer to the question he had asked before, which answer he did not know before, but he knew it now.

 v4- "because I have sinned against You" probably refers to David's sin against Uriah the Hittite, because of which the Lord told him he would suffer (2Sam 12:10).
 I think this psalm occurred long after that sin, maybe during Adonijah's rebellion (1Ki 1:5-15).

-"Because I have sinned against Thee" could modify either the preceding "heal my soul" or the following "my foes speak evil of me".
-I do not think David's sickness was due to his sin, though it could have been.
-There is no mention in the rest of Scripture of David being sick due to his sin.
-But it is told that David's house would suffer the sword because of his sin against Uriah (2Sam 12:10).
-So I think David realized that Adonijah's and Absalom's rebellions against him were because of that sin.
+"Because I have sinned against Thee" could modify either or both the preceding "heal my soul" or the following "my foes speak evil of me".
+In Psalm 38, which I think takes place at the same time as this Psalm, David says he suffers both sickness and foes' evil speaking because of his sins..
+It is told that David's house would suffer the sword because of his sin against Uriah (2Sam 12:10).
+So David realized that Adonijah's and Absalom's rebellions against him were because of that sin.